Rejim0/python-data-analysis-projects/README.md

-# python-data-analysis-projects
-Collection of Python data analysis projects using Pandas, NumPy, and CSV datasets for learning and practice.

 🏋️ Gym Workout Data Analysis (Python)
 📌 Project Overview
-This project analyzes gym workout data using Python, Pandas, and NumPy to uncover patterns related to workout types, calories burned, heart rate, workout duration, and fitness levels.
+This project analyzes gym workout data using Python, Pandas, NumPy, and Matplotlib to uncover patterns related to workout types, calories burned, heart rate, workout duration, age distribution, and fitness levels.
-The goal is to practice real-world data analysis, including data loading, inspection, and basic insights from a CSV dataset.
+The project focuses on real-world data analysis workflow, including:
+Data loading and inspection
+Data cleaning and preprocessing
+Statistical analysis using NumPy
+Data visualization using Matplotlib
 This project is part of my learning journey in data analytics and Python programming.

 📊 Dataset Description